 - Extortion is a strategy utilized to manipulate the target to engage in a certain type of behavior or action.
 Often using sexually sensitive material, the attacker blackmails the target for money.

-It's best to err on the side of caution when an email threat is a possibility.
-If in doubt, forward the email in question to [[support]] for verification.
-If you know it is bogus, forward it to [[abuse]] and delete it from your inbox.
+It's best to err on the side of caution when an email threat is even a remote possibility.
+If in doubt, forward the email in question to [[abuse]] for verification.
+If you know it is phishing or malware, please forward it to [[abuse]] for analysis and additional preventive measures.

 Notifications sent by W&M IT